 New subscribers receive a free download of my Ultimate Reading List!

-Your Assignment It’s time for the August Short Story Contest!
+Your Assignment Hurry!
+The deadline for entry closes tonight.
 Use the image below as your writing prompt to craft a short story.
 If selected, your story will be featured in future posts, during the month of September.
 Contest Rules Stories are to be 1,500 to 3,000 words.
 All genres welcome.
-Please keep it ‘R’ […]
+Please keep it ‘R’ rated […]